 In the Netherlands I’ve always been served hot mint tea in a clear glass or mug, so that’s how I serve it at home, too.
 It’s so pretty to see the green mint leaves, isn’t it?
 If you’re serving tea to several people, give each person their own glass full of mint leaves.
 Keep the mint leaves in the glass as you drink the tea – it smells so good!

-This refreshing tea is delicious on its own or paired with Dutch apple cake.
+This warming, soothing, low (or no!) calorie tea is delicious on its own or paired with Dutch apple cake or a Stroopwafel.